pushkingav/localLLMChat/README.md

 ## Project Overview

-**localLLLMChat** is a Java-based AI chat application designed for privacy, speed, and flexibility.
+**localLLMChat** is a Java-based AI chat application designed for privacy, speed, and flexibility.
 It leverages a local Large Language Model (LLM) to provide intelligent conversational capabilities without relying on external cloud services.
 It is built as a follow-up to the [Spring AI Course](https://www.udemy.com/course/spring-ai-rag/) on Udemy.